Slide 1

 Dr. Hataw Hussein

-Head of the Media department, University of Halabja
+Head of the Media Department, University of Halabja

 “This training, which focuses on recognizing early signals of radicalization, will bring us closer to our students in the classroom.
 It provides an alternative way of teaching, a way that is more interactive."